Steven C. Harper, "Evaluating the Book of Mormon Witnesses," in Religious Educator 11, no. 2 (2010): 37-49.

 One historian has written of Martin Harris’s alleged equivocation about his vision, pointing out that he claimed to have seen the plates with his “spiritual eyes,” rather than his natural ones, and thus that he “repeatedly admitted the internal, subjective nature of his visionary experience.”
 It is not clear, however, that visionaries in any age have acquiesced to such facile dichotomies. . . .
 Paul himself referred to one of his own experiences as being “in the body, or out of the body, I cannot tell” (2 Cor.
 12:3).
 He obviously considered such a distinction irrelevant to the validity of his experience and the reality of what he saw.
 It is hard to imagine a precedent more like Harris’s own versions in which he emphatically asserts until the day of his death the actuality of the angel who “came down from heaven” and who “brought and laid [the plates] before our eyes, that we beheld and saw,” while also reporting, according to others, that he “never claimed to have seen them with his natural eyes, only with spiritual vision.”

-Givens clearly discerns the quality of direct verses hearsay evidence.
+Givens clearly discerns the quality of direct versus hearsay evidence.
 Meanwhile, Vogel, who chooses to believe the hearsay more than the direct statements, acknowledges his need for “qualifying verbs and adverbs” because the “analysis is speculative or conjectural.”

 When it comes to the Book of Mormon witnesses, the question is, which historical documents is one willing to trust?
 Those whose faith has been deeply shaken sometimes find it easier to trust lesser evidence rather than the best sources or the overwhelming preponderance of the evidence.
 But that choice is not a foregone conclusion.
 It is neither inevitable nor irreversible.
 William McLellin believed the witnesses.
-He met three of them—David Whitmer, Martin Harris, and Hyram Smith—when they passed his home in Illinois in August 1831.
+He met three of them—David Whitmer, Martin Harris, and Hyrum Smith—when they passed his home in Illinois in August 1831.
 He walked several miles with them and “talked much” with them and other Saints for several days that summer.
 Of August 19, William wrote, “I took Hiram the brother of Joseph and we went into the woods and set down and talked together about 4 hours.
 I inquired into the particulars of the coming forth of the record, of the rise of the church and of its progress and upon the testimonies given to him.”
-Of the next morning, McLellin wrote, “I rose early and betook myself to earnest prayr to God to direct me into truth; and from all the light that I could gain by examinations, searches and researches I was bound as an honest man to acknowledge the truth and Validity of the book of Mormon.”
+Of the next morning, McLellin wrote, “I rose early and betook myself to earnest prayr to God to direct me into truth; and from all the light that I could gain by examinations searches and researches I was bound as an honest man to acknowledge the truth and Validity of the book of Mormon.”
 He asked Hyrum Smith to baptize him.
 McLellin served several missions, some as an Apostle, before becoming deeply disaffected later in the 1830s.
 He spent half a century frustrated by what he simultaneously loved and hated about Mormonism before receiving a letter from a Salt Lake City anti-Mormon named James Cobb, who wrote assuming he would find an ally.
 McLellin wrote back: “When I thoroughly examine a subject and settle my mind, then higher evidence must be introduced before I change.
 I have set to my seal that the Book of Mormon is a true, divine record and it will require more evidence than I have ever seen to ever shake me relative to its purity I have read many ‘Exposes.’
 I have seen all their arguments.
 But my evidences are above them all!”
 He explained further, “When a man goes at the Book of M. he touches the apple of my eye.
 He fights against truth—against purity—against light—against the purist, or one of the truest, purist books on earth.
 I have more confidence in the Book of Mormon than any book of this wide earth!”
 McLellin described his own repeated readings of the Book of Mormon before noting his personal experiences with some of the witnesses.
 “When I first joined the church in 1831,” he wrote, “soon I became acquainted with all the Smith family and the Whitmer family, and I heard all their testimonies, which agreed in the main points; and I believed them then and I believe them yet.
 But I don’t believe the many stories (contradictory) got up since, for I individually know many of them are false.”

 It is hard to imagine someone better positioned to evaluate the testimonies of the Book of Mormon witnesses than William McLellin.
 He spent much of his life disaffected from The Church of Jesus Christ of Latter-day Saints and had no interest in sustaining it.
 Yet as he wrote of his 1831 experience with the Book and its witnesses, he was bound by the evidence to acknowledge its truth and validity.
-He not only knew the testimonies of the Book of Mormon witnesses, he knew some of them personally and interviewed them intimately.
+He not only knew the testimonies of the Book of Mormon witnesses, he knew some of these witnesses personally and interviewed them intimately.
 He was no fool, no dupe.
 And he was positioned to know whether the witnesses were fools, dupes, or conspirators.
 So well informed, McLellin chose to believe the testimonies of the witnesses were truthful.
 Why not make the same satisfying choice?
 Why not opt to believe in the direct statements of the witnesses and their demonstrably lifelong commitments to the Book of Mormon?
 This choice asks us to have faith in the marvelous, the possibility of angels, spiritual eyes, miraculous translation, and gold plates, but it does not require us to discount the historical record or create hypothetical ways to reconcile the compelling Book of Mormon witnesses with our own skepticism.

 Dan Vogel, “The Validity of the Witnesses’ Testimonies,” in American Apocrypha: Essays on the Book of Mormon, ed.
 Dan Vogel and Brent Lee Metcalfe (Salt Lake City: Signature Books, 2002), 79–80.